Redis Enterprise Pack 5.0 Release Notes (November 2017)

 For more information, go to quick start with Redis Enterprise Pack on Docker.

 As part of our continued emphasis on security, administrative user accounts in Redis Enterprise Pack can now use either built-in authentication or authenticate externally via LDAP with saslauthd.
-The accounts can be used for administering resources on the cluster via command line, Rest API, or Web UI.
+The accounts can be used for administering resources on the cluster via command line, Rest API, or admin console.

 For more information see LDAP Integration.